horchi/vdrOnOdroidN2Plus/README.md

 unxz ubuntu-22.04-4.9-minimal-odroid-n2-20220622.img.xz
 ```
 ### Mount the Ubuntu image to /mnt
-Theretofore get the postion of the partition
+To do so we have to get the position of the partition
 ```
 fdisk -l ubuntu-22.04-4.9-minimal-odroid-n2-20220622.img | grep Linux
 ubuntu-22.04-4.9-minimal-odroid-n2-20220622.img2      264192 7944191  7680000  3,7G 83 Linux